Christina Kan

 Biography

 Marketing professor Christina Kan’s research focuses on consumer behavior.
-Her research explores the psychology of consumer financial decision making, such as how people make decisions under resource scarcity and how budgeting impacts this process.
+Her research explores the psychology of consumer financial decision making, such as how people budget for their finances and how they make decisions under resource constraints.
 She also investigates the mental processes underlying consumer perceptions of price and sales promotion information.
-Her research has been published in the Journal of Consumer Research.

 Professor Kan holds a Ph.D. in marketing from the University of Colorado-Boulder.
 Prior to pursuing her Ph.D., she worked in real estate marketing in Vancouver, Canada, and received her bachelors from the University of British Columbia.